An M-theory dS maximum from Casimir energies on Riemann-flat manifolds: A dS5 maximum in M-theory

 Since our solution is non-supersymmetric, we may also have to worry about other non-perturbative effects, such as e.g. gravitational instantons.
 Any instanton which may be described by 11d supergravity would have, on dimensional grounds, an action scaling as $(R\, \ell_{11})^{11}$, and therefore would be even more suppressed than the M2, M5 branes described above.

 So it seems that the solution is stable against higher-derivative, classical, and quantum corrections!
-How does this square with the natural instinct that one should not trust a solution whose smallest physical closed curve is just $\frac18 R_1\sim 6.1\, \ell_{11}$?
+How does this square with the natural instinct that one should not trust a solution whose smallest physical closed curve is just $\frac18 \beta^{1/2}R_1\sim 3.87\, \ell_{11}$?
 Even if all the corrections we know are under control, we must also worry about unknown ones.
 More concretely, the analysis here has pushed 11-dimensional supergravity all the way to a few Planck lengths.
-We do not know if this is correct: there could be e.g. additional, non-supersymmetric states, not controlled by supergravity, appearing at a mass scale $\mu\lesssim M_{11}$.
+We do not know if this is correct: there could be e.g. additional states, not controlled by supergravity, appearing at a mass scale $\mu\lesssim M_{11}$.
 If such states exist, they are necessarily non-supersymmetric, but we have no evidence that this is in fact the case---it is just a worry at this point.
 In fact, if $\mu$ is close to $M_{11}$, they could be thought of as ``small'' quantum-mechanical black holes.
 On general grounds, we expect such objects to exist in the theory.
 In at least one class of examples, that of $AdS_3$ quantum gravity, where there is more control, we know that there are BTZ black hole states with $\mu=1/(8G)$, and every quantum gravity in $AdS_3$ must have at least one operator other than the graviton with $\mu\leq 3/(32\, G)$ \cite{Benjamin:2019stq}.
-To estimate the effect of such particles, we will pretend the compactification is on a $T^5$ with radii $\frac18 R_1$ and $ \sqrt{2}\, R_2$.
-Since $R_2>R_1$, we will first compactify on the small circle and integrate the resulting vacuum energy over the large $T^4$.
-A particle with mass $\mu\gtrsim1/R_1$ would then be expected to yield a contribution to the 5d vacuum energy of the form \cite{Arkani-Hamed:2007ryu}
+To estimate the effect of such particles, we will pretend the compactification is on a $T^6$ factorized as $T^2\times T^4$, where the radii of the first $T^2$ are $\frac18 \beta^{1/2}R_1$, $\frac18 \beta^{-1/2}R_1$, and that of the $T^4$ is $\sqrt{2}\, R_2$.
+We wish to estimate the contribution to the 5d vacuum energy of an additional particle of mass $\mu$.
+An expression for the Casimir energy of a massive particle of mass $\mu$ on a circle was given in \cite{Arkani-Hamed:2007ryu}.
+Generalizing to an arbitrary torus, this yields an expression